d6y/wootjs/docs/script.md

 I'm not assuming any knowledge of Scala.js, so we'll spend a few minutes saying what Scala.js

-I'll then introduce the specific example I'm using, which is a algorithm for collaborative text editing.
-So something like a Google doc, and that's the kind of app we'll be building.
+I'll then introduce the example I'm using, which is collaborative text editing.
+So something like a Google Docs.
+That's the kind of app we'll be building.
 This is fun because it involves client-side stuff, server-side stuff, and an opportunity to write code once and us it browser side and server side.
+It demonstrates some nice parts of Scala.js.

-It's also an example of a class of algorithm called a CRDT, which I think are fun, interesting and important.
+It's also an example of a class of algorithm called a CRDT, which in themselves are interesting and important.
 We'll get to all of that in part 2.

 The third part, is looking at the mechanics of how you get all this with Scala.js -- there's where most of the code will be.